Iluvitari/AZ104-Notes/AZ-104 Overview.md

 - Regular peering or Global peering for different regions
 - Different IP ranges
 - Peering virtual networks required on the networks being peered
+- Other vNets can allow gateway transit so they can use the remote gateway and traffic can reach other locations.
+- vNets cant normally talk to each other and rather need a mesh of peers to work.
 -